mave5/podalize/README.md

 # Podalize: Podcast Transcription and Analysis
-Streamlit app for podcast and audio content transcription and analysis using Pyannote.audio and OpenAI's Whisper.

-It works with .mp3 files or Youtube/Podcast URLs.
+This GitHub repository contains a Streamlit app that allows users to transcribe podcasts and video/audio content, as well as perform text analysis on the transcript.
+The app uses OpenAI's Whisper for transcription and Pyannote.audio for speaker diarization.
+Users have the option to manually enter speaker names and the app works with YouTube URLs, audio URLs, and MP3 files.
+The app outputs spoken time, a word cloud per speaker, and a transcript of the audio, and the results can be downloaded as a PDF file.

 [Sample episode](https://github.com/mave5/podalize/blob/main/data/podalize_Season%202%20Ep%2022%20Geoff%20Hinton%20on%20revolutionizing%20artificial%20intelligence%20again.pdf)